Tinkerforge/generators/c/readme.txt

 As an example we will compile the Stepper Brick configuration example with gcc on Windows and linux.
-For that we have to copy the IP Connection and the Stepper Brick bindings (ip_connection.h, ip_connection.c, stepper_brick.c and stepper_brick.h) from the bindings/ folder as well as the example_configuration.c from the examples/brick/stepper/ folder into our
+For that we have to copy the IP Connection and the Stepper Brick bindings (ip_connection.h, ip_connection.c, brick_stepper.c and brick_stepper.h) from the bindings/ folder as well as the example_configuration.c from the examples/brick/stepper/ folder into our
 project: